openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 ## Editing typeset files and uploading additional files

-If you need to make changes to the typeset files, you can reupload them or upload additional files through the **Edit Typeset File** page.
+If you need to make changes to the typeset files, you can reupload them or upload additional files through the **Edit typeset file** page.
 This page can be accessed by clicking **Edit**.

 !["The ‘Upload typeset files’ section, showing two uploaded files.
 It also displays the figure files’ status: ‘N/A’ for a file with no figure files and ‘Missing figures’ for a file with missing figures."](../../support/images/workflow/typesetting-edit-button.png)

 !["The ‘Edit typeset file’ page."](../../support/images/workflow/typesetting-filehistory.png)

-The **Edit Typeset File** page is divided into three sections:
+This page is divided into three sections:

 - The typeset file
-  - You can replace the typeset file and see the file history here.
+  You can replace the typeset file and see the file history here.

 - Typeset file details
-  - This is where you can edit the file label, which denotes the file type.
+  This is where you can edit the file label, which denotes the file type.

 - Additional file uploads
   - If authors or editors have already provided images, you can find and select them here.